 The School is supported primarily by local and federal appropriations and local grants.
-For the year ended June 30, 2015, 94% of the total revenue was provided by government agencies.
+For the years ended June 30, 2016 and 2015, 93% and 94%, respectively, of the total revenue was provided by government agencies.
 Reduction of this source of support would have a significant impact on the School's programs and activities.
 The geographical area of clients served is Ward 5 of the District of Columbia.